ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_cards/digital/Digital_SI_Inverter_rev03.rst

 It is equipped with bi-directional current measurement for each phase and the DC-link current, measurements for the phase and DC-link voltages as well as temperature measurements for each semiconductor.
 The voltage measurement is equipped with a 1st order low-pass filter.
 The current measurement is realized with shunt resistors.
+The inverter has a dedicated PWM enable pin.
+If the ``PWM_EN`` is set to false, both semiconductors of each half-bridge are disabled.
 An over current protection for the three phases and the DC-link is included.
 The OCP is not designed for half-bridge shorts and will only be triggered, if the phase or DC-link currents exceed the safe operating window.
 The OCP, when triggered, only flags a FAULT bit in the corresponding software driver.